klpdotorg/KLP-MIS/README.nginx.markdown

   challenging task as it requires technology as well as some robust, yet simple processes around the technology.

-  Since 2006, the Akshara Foundation has become increasingly experienced on how best to perform the task laid out above.
+  Since 2006, the klp Foundation has become increasingly experienced on how best to perform the task laid out above.
 We are now in a position to design an MIS platform that is sufficiently generic to be used in other organisations in the education sector and perhaps even other sectors.